 Square facade, double door front and center entrance, regular identical 8/8 (old part) windows.

 James Howarth Mill

 James Howarth was born on Nov.
-25, 1783 in Rochdale, Lancaster, England.
+25, 1783 in Rochdale, Lancashire, England.
 He married Dorotha “Dolly” Stott b.
 Feb.
 17, 1783 in Rochdale daughter of Austin & Elizabeth (Holt) Stott.
 James and family immigrated to America in 1818 and settled in Andover, MA.
 They had five children all born in England; Ellen b.
 1807, Mary H. b.
 1808, John Jr. b.
 1811, James b.
 1814, and Thomas b.
 1816.
 In England the Howarth family had long been associated with the textile industry.
 Both James and his brother Isaac were weavers and both came to Andover.
 Howarth established a woolen company in Abbott Village in 1824 under the name “John Howarth & Co.”
 The old stone mill was built by the Howarth family.
 James became a naturalized US citizen on Sept.
 19, 1828.
 James died just four years later on Sept.
 1, 1832 age 49.
 His sons and wife Dolly carried on the family business.

 The partnership dissolved in 1837- The Salem Gazette, Oct.
 27, 1837 – Ad.
 Section – “Partnership Dissolved – The partnership between the Subscribers, heretofore existing under the firm of John Howarth & Co. is this day dissolved by mutual consent.
 The affairs of the firm will be settled by James Howarth who alone is authorized to receive payment of the debts due, or to become due to the said concern.
 John Howarth, Dorothy Howarth, James Howarth – Andover, Sept.
 8, 1837.
 6w.”